UnlockedLabs/UnlockEdv2/README.md

 - Node.js > 18.0
 - Postgres 16.0
+- NATS w/ `Jetstream`
+- Ory: `Hydra` + `Kratos`

+### Steps

 - Clone the repository

-- `cp .env.example .env && cp frontend/.env.example frontend/.env`
+- `cp .env.example .env`

-- run `make help` for complete instructions
+- run `make init` to install dependencies and setup git hooks
-- run `cd frontend && yarn prepare`

-**For frontend development:**

-- Run `make frontend-dev`

-This will build everything but the client, which you can then run separately with `yarn run dev` in the frontend directory.

-**For backend development:**

-- Run `make backend-dev`

-This will build only the Auth and run Postgres.
-You are responsible for building and running the server, middleware, and optionally the client/vite.

-**For 'Production':**

-- Run `make prod` to build the entire project in docker.
-You can then go to `localhost` in your browser.
+- run `make dev` to start the development environment in docker compose

-  NOTE: This is not a true production build, but simply a way to run the entire project in containers
+NOTE: you must be sure to use `127.0.0.1` in place of `localhost`, as the cookies required for authentication are not shared between the two, and this can cause bad states in the browser that will prevent successful login/auth flow.

 Login with `SuperAdmin` and password: `ChangeMe!`